ultimate271/notes/book/agnostic/firstdraft.md

 understand, and I am merely presenting the point that some sort of faith or belief in the notion that there is no such thing as a real world leads to absurdity both in the ontological sense, and in the pragmatic sense.

+So where am I going with this?
+The next claim is this.

+There are aspects of our inner which we don't understand.